 - (1) The objectives of this clause are as follows- - (a) to provide an appropriate degree of flexibility in applying certain development standards to particular development, - (b) to achieve better outcomes for and from development by allowing flexibility in particular circumstances. - (2) Development consent may, subject to this clause, be granted for development even though the development would contravene a development standard imposed by this or any other environmental planning instrument.
-However, this clause does not apply to a development standard that is expressly excluded from the operation of this clause. - (3) Development consent must not be granted for development that contravenes a development standard unless the consent authority has considered a written request from the applicant that seeks to justify the contravention of the development standard by demonstrating- - (a) that compliance with the development standard is unreasonable or unnecessary in the circumstances of the case, and - (b) that there are sufficient environmental planning grounds to justify contravening the development standard. - (4) Development consent must not be granted for development that contravenes a development standard unless- - (a) the consent authority is satisfied that- - (i) the applicant's written request has adequately addressed the matters required to be demonstrated by subclause (3), and - (ii) the proposed development will be in the public interest because it is consistent with the objectives of the particular standard and the objectives for development within the zone in which the development is proposed to be carried out, and - (b) the concurrence of the Planning Secretary has been obtained. - (5) In deciding whether to grant concurrence, the Planning Secretary must consider- - (a) whether contravention of the development standard raises any matter of significance for State or regional environmental planning, and
+However, this clause does not apply to a development standard that is expressly excluded from the operation of this clause. - (3) Development consent must not be granted to development that contravenes a development standard unless the consent authority is satisfied the applicant for development consent has demonstrated that- - (a) compliance with the development standard is unreasonable or unnecessary in the circumstances, and - (b) there are sufficient environmental planning grounds to justify the contravention of the development standard.